Financial Aid for Current Students

 Need-based grants are available to qualified students in the M.A.C.E., M.Div., and Dual degree programs who apply by the due date.

 Recipients must be full-time students and making satisfactory progress in their degree program.
-Eligible students must submit the Union Presbyterian Seminary Application for Need-Based Financial Aid no later than April 16th.
+Eligible students must submit the Union Presbyterian Seminary Application for Need-Based Financial Aid no later than April 15th.
 Need-based grant recipients must re-apply and re-qualify each year.
-Prospective students who were not awarded a scholarship may also submit the financial aid application.
+Prospective students who were not awarded a scholarship may also submit the need-based aid application.

 Merit and Promise for Parish Ministry Scholarships are awarded to incoming students based on their application for admission.
 Scholarships may be renewed by the faculty’s Student Awards and Assessment Committee (SAAC) each spring if the recipient continues to meet the conditions for the award.